davidolivefarga/advent-of-code-2023/day5/README.md

 Imagine that we have a range `x` that needs to be mapped using a map with several instructions, each represented by a range `y_i`.
 Some of these ranges might not intersect with `x`, so we can safely discard them as they won't impact the mapping of `x`.
 Also, since we sorted the `y_i` ranges and they are disjoint (otherwise the problem would be ambiguous), we can iterate through them from left-to-right without worrying about overlaps.

-The idea is to divide `x` in sub-ranges, some of which will be within one of the `y_i` ranges and will be transformed accordingly and some of which will not be covered by any `y_i` and will therefore remain untransformed.
+The idea is to divide `x` in sub-ranges, some of which will be within one of the `y_i` ranges and will be transformed accordingly and some of which will not be covered by any `y_i` ranges and will therefore remain untransformed.

-Let's grab the first `y_i` interval that intersects `x` (let's call it `y1`) and see all the possible intersection cases to see if we can find a common pattern.
+Let's grab the first `y_i` range that intersects `x` (let's call it `y1`) and see all the possible intersection cases to see if we can find a common pattern.
 Notice that in each of them I put a `^` symbol to keep track of the current position, as we'll be traversing `x` left-to-right.

 ```
 Scenario 1: